 Jason Brown '14

-I write this from the Peace Corps regional house in Kolda.
-We have been in Senegal for 109 days (I was just told this by my friend Matthew) and I have been at site for about a month now.
+I write this from the Peace Corps in Senegal, where I have been for nearly four months.
 I am building social capital in my community, getting to know my family more and more and continuing to work on my language.
 The official language here is French but the most widely spoken is Wolof followed by Pulaar.
 I am learning the Fulakunda dialect of Pulaar.
-My village is called Sarre Samba Diaba and is located about 14km away from the regional capital of Kolda in the southern Casamance Region.
-The village is large with about up to 1000 people seasonally at its peak (which is right now -- peanut harvesting).
+The village is large with about up to 1000 people seasonally at its peak (which is right now peanut harvesting).
 The harvest this year was very poor due to lack of rainfall.
-I am living in the second compound (w/ the large tin roof) on the right just off of the red brick road.
-The brown circle with the patch of the green in the back is the location of my hut.

 Nate Joyner '13